openenergymonitor/guide/source/setup/iotawatt.markdown

 - Plug power connector into the AC socket on the IoTaWatt
 - Provides AC waveform reference for accurate Real Power measurements.
 [Learn more about measuring voltage with AC-AC power adapter...](https://learn.openenergymonitor.org/electricity-monitoring/voltage-sensing/measuring-voltage-with-an-acac-power-adapter)

 *Note: Unlike with the emonTx, the AC-AC adapter does not power the IoTaWatt.
-It just provides an AC voltage referance signal.
+It just provides an AC voltage reference signal.
 This is due to the increased power requirement of the IoTaWatt WiFi connectivity*

 ## 3. DC 5V USB Adapter